 To match your available gig workers to demand, you need a precise view over your projects – not just the resources you need today, but the resources you might need in a week or month’s time.

 You can achieve this at a technical level by examining your processes for project management, whether that’s using pen-and-paper or a digital tool.
 Just as you need to provide meeting rooms where your employees can collaborate and understand how their individual tasks connect, you may need to provide a virtual space where gig workers can get together and view their tasks.

 You may also need to help your managers adapt to new ways of managing resources with training and development.

 4. Don’t forget the worker experience

 For a long time, HR experts have underlined the importance of employee experience.
 To stay productive and engaged, people need motivation, good communication, and a strong relationship with their employer.
 While the terminology may have changed, this remains exactly the same for gig workers.
 In fact, the stakes are higher than ever.
 If an employee is having a bad experience, they’ll need to make a big decision about their future and whether the experience warrants finding a new job.
 For gig workers, finding new work is standard practice, making it far easier to end a relationship with your business.
 As you begin to find the talent you need, invest time and energy in retaining it.
 We can help you find inexpensive and easy-to-use technologies that develop relationships based on two-way feedback, helping you keep hold of workers for longer and keep flexible resources available.

 Do you need help managing your gig economy resources?
 Or managing the rest of your team in turbulent times?
 From training to practical advice, we’re here to help.
-Make an enquiry or Book a free consultation to discuss the HR challenges you’re facing.
+Make an enquiry or Book a free consultation with Park City to discuss the HR challenges you’re facing.